Mediterranean Diet Secrets:

-Desserts are obviously a little different in the Mediterranean compared to most of North American standards.
+Desserts are obviously a little different in the Mediterranean compared to most North American, British, and Antipodean standards.
 Gone are the huge tubs of ice cream or sugary sweets and instead a selection of fruit, cheese and dairy products, or sweet pastries are most often served.

 This isn’t to say that fellow sweet tooths can’t get their fix once the main meal plates are put away around a dinner table in the Med.
 There’s plenty of ingredients that are both healthy and super tasty on offer while keeping your waistline in check!